top of page

 The Consumer Market

-The DAT format was never widely adopted by the consumer market especially in the United States.
-If the legal restrictions imposed by the RIAA wasn't enough to slow its adoption, the cost certainly was.
-For example Sony's top of the line DTC-2000ES cost $2500 US Dollars in 1994.
-There were less expensive consume models available but even at a quarter of the price, it is still quite expensive for most consumers.
+The DAT format did not achieve substantial success in the consumer market, especially in the United States.
+Legal restrictions imposed by the RIAA contributed to its limited adoption, but the high cost was a significant factor as well.
+For example, Sony's premium DTC-2000ES model was priced at $2,500 in 1994.
+While there were less expensive consumer models available, even those priced at a quarter of that amount were still relatively expensive for the average consumer.

 Sony DTC-2000ES DAT Recorder (Botton)

-DAT can also be used as a computer storage medium.
-Companies like Sony, HP used to sell devices for backing up servers.
-The cartridge used in these backup devices is called DDS (Digital Data Storage, it is essentially the same as DAT, certain models can be for audio recording as well.
+DAT is also employed as a computer storage medium.
+Companies like Sony and HP have historically provided devices for server backups.
+The cartridge used in these backup devices is referred to as DDS (Digital Data Storage), which is fundamentally identical to DAT, and certain models are also capable of audio recording.

 The End